webrotate360/magento2-adhoc/README.md

 ## Requirements

-This extension supports Magento Community and Enterprise version 2.0.0 and greater.
-M1 extension for previous releases is available on [Magento Connect](https://www.magentocommerce.com/magento-connect/webrotate-360-product-viewer-with-prettyphoto-lightbox-image-gallery.html).
+This extension supports both Magento Community and Enterprise editions.
+M1 extension for previous releases is available on [Magento Marketplace](https://marketplace.magento.com/webrotate360-webrotate360-catalog.html).

 ## Install via Composer

-_Please backup your Magento 2 setup before proceeding with the installation._
+Please backup your Magento setup before proceeding with the installation.

 If you have Composer installed, run these Magento CLI commands from the root of your Magneto installation:
 ```shell